kaizer1v/kaizer1v.github.io/all_collections/_posts/2018-10-05-progress-bar.md

 });
 ```

-This should have the effect of the progress as shown in the image above.
+This should have the effect of the progress should look like